Smith-Steve/VanityPhone-AWS-Project/README.md

 ### More Time

 The data that was entered into the database would only contain 5 numbers, instead of the array that it does.
 This was something I had planned to go back and correct but did not have the time to do in the end.
+Instead, a number of arrays are inserted which between them contain at least 5 words.

 I also would have implemented number testing for numbers with 0 and 1.